 JGI centered its focus on the expansion of transportation, warehousing, and bulk distribution operations throughout South Florida and Puerto Rico to allow partner resources to enter the island.
 JGI led organization, the United Nations Chaplains Association led Rapid Response Team streamlined efforts throughout community leaders and national partners in both Florida and Puerto Rico to deploy concentrated resources at the community level such as:

 -Crisis Counseling/Shelter Support

--Delivery of bottled water and canned foods, hygiene supplies and other comfort items.
+-Delivery of bottled water and canned foods, hygiene supplies, and other comfort items.

-Phase Two: From October 31, 2017 through December 31, 2018 JGI led organizations is centered upon establishing Bulk Distribution sites and Multi Agency Centers throughout the Central and Southern portions of the island of Puerto Rico.
-On October 14, 2017 the JGI ORGANIZATIONS created bilateral- synergies with officials assigned to the disaster relief efforts from the U.S. Coast Guard, Department of Homeland Security, Air Force, island municipalities and local business operators.
-The strategic partnerships resulted in streamlined transportation logistics, security, increased distribution channels and thousands of warehouse square footage located throughout the island for use by JGI ORGANIZATIONS and partners.
+Phase Two: From October 31, 2017, through December 31, 2018, JGI led organizations is centered upon establishing Bulk Distribution sites and Multi-Agency Centers throughout the Central and Southern portions of the island of Puerto Rico.
+On October 14, 2017, the JGI ORGANIZATIONS created bilateral- synergies with officials assigned to the disaster relief efforts from the U.S. Coast Guard, Department of Homeland Security, Air Force, island municipalities, and local business operators.
+The strategic partnerships resulted in streamlined transportation logistics, security, increased distribution channels, and thousands of warehouse square footage located throughout the island for use by JGI ORGANIZATIONS and partners.

 Multi-Agency Centers (MAC’s): JGI established MAC’s provide additional ability for local, federal, non-profit agencies and service providers to collaborate in a central location throughout the response and recovery phases of the disaster.
-The MAC’s also serve as a central location for citizens to receive services; as opposed to making multiple stops.
-In an effort to establish uniformity, the JGI launched the Puerto Rico Relief Initiative (www.PRRI.life) as a vehicle to collaborate between partner agencies.
+The MAC’s also served as a central location for citizens to receive services; as opposed to making multiple stops.
+In an effort to establish uniformity, the JGI launched the Puerto Rico Relief Initiative as a vehicle to collaborate between partner agencies.